 As you wind your way back to the falls, you’ll cross under a park access road before climbing a small set of stairs.
 At the top, turn right and wander back to the waterfall.
 Take care to stay on trail by the waterfall and not be tempted to climb the hillside.
 Lots of erosion has exposed too much of this fragile area.

 You can return to the visitor center the way you came.
-This gentle trail is 0.75 miles round trip and makes an excellent walk you can take with young kids.
+This gentle trail is 0.75 miles round trip and makes one of the best hikes for kids in the Smoky Mountains.

 Laurel Falls – The Most Popular